open-data/opengov/html/modules/contrib/simple_sitemap/README.md

 To index views, enable the included, optional module Simple XML Sitemap (Views) (simple_sitemap_views).

-Simple views as well as views with arguments can be indexed on a per-variant basis on the view edit page.
+Simple views as well as views with arguments can be indexed on a per-sitemap basis on the view edit page.
 For views with arguments, links to all view variants will be included in the sitemap.